Eldaram/Metis/README.md

 	Send text message when a player is leaving
 	Do a cool dice bot !

+You can activate or disable functionalities in Data. (check out boleans)

 Thanks to discord.py ---> https://github.com/Rapptz/discord.py

 (Go check it to have more informations and please Star their incredible work !)